Picture Gallery

 Photo

-The ‘home of engraving at Watford’, 1931 (#2).
-The rest of the Sun’s frontage on Whippendell Road.
-The text of the accompanying article reads in part: ‘Of all the factories this writer had to inspect during the latter half of the war, and of all those whose products he has written about since, none seems to him to have been so thoughtfully or efficiently equipped as this home of engraving in Watford. [...]
+The 'home of engraving at Watford', 1931 (#2).
+The rest of the Sun's frontage on Whippendell Road.
+The text of the accompanying article reads, in part: 'Of all the factories this writer had to inspect during the latter half of the war, and of all those whose products he has written about since, none seems to him to have been so thoughtfully or efficiently equipped as this home of engraving in Watford. [...]
 The photographic studios here remind one forcibly of a film-set erecting-room at Hollywood.
 They are immense.
-There are none like unto them anywhere.’
+There are none like unto them anywhere.'
 (Programme supplied by Derek Hutton)

 Photo